GPU-Accelerated Event Reconstruction for the COMET Phase-I Experiment: Acknowledgements

 \section{Acknowledgements}

 We thank Soohyung Lee for setting the GPUs in the server cluster.
-This work of B.Y. and M.L. was supported by IBS-R017-D1-2019-a00 of the Institute for Basic Science, the Republic of Korea.
-This work of Y.K. was supported by the JSPS KAKENHI Grant No. 18H04231.
+We also thank Jim Linnemann for helpful comments.
+The work of B.Y. and M.L. was supported by IBS-R017-D1-2020-a00 of the Institute for Basic Science, the Republic of Korea.
+The work of Y.K. was supported by the JSPS KAKENHI Grant No. 18H04231.